 If there is one thing we have learned in all of our years of social media marketing it’s that Facebook is constantly changing things.
-We first wrote this post in early 2015, the average Facebook reach was about 4.11% of total Page likes.
+We first wrote this post in early 2015 when the average Facebook reach was about 4.11% of total Page likes.
 Meaning for every 100 people who liked a Page, only four of them actually saw a post in their News Feed.
-Then we updated the post in January 2017 when the average reach was 8.92% – more than double! – which you’d think would be SUPER exciting news.
+Then we updated the post in January 2017 when the average reach was 8.92%.